Simon Fraser, 15th Lord Lovat: Second World War

 For the Frasers, whose origins trace back to Normandy, it was considered a historic "full circle" moment for their clan chief to lead men back to those shores.
-Simon Fraser, the 15th Lord Lovat, leading his commandos in battle on D-Day in 1944 was the last time a Scottish clan chief is known to have commanded troops in war.
-Although clan chiefs have continued to hold military and political positions, Lovat's actions marked the end of an era.
+Simon Fraser, the 15th Lord Lovat, leading his commandos in battle on D-Day in 1944 was the last time a Scottish clan chief is known to have commanded their troops in war.
+Although clan chiefs have continued to hold military and political positions, Lovat's actions have marked the end of an era.
 It was the last moment that a clan chief and his personal piper would lead forces under such circumstances.
-Simon Fraser, Lord Lovat, remains the most prominent example of a clan chief in WWII whose actions deliberately recalled the ancient tradition of clan warfare.
+Simon Fraser, Lord Lovat, remains the most prominent examples of a clan chief in WWII whose actions deliberately recalled the ancient tradition of clan warfare.
 His leadership of the Commandos, particularly his use of a piper on D-Day, made his a uniquely public and symbolic demonstration of that history.
 Other chiefs held high command, but Lovat's actions were arguably the most theatrical and deliberate invocation of his heritage on the battlefield.

 During the Battle of Breville on 12 June, Lord Lovat was seriously wounded whilst observing an artillery bombardment by the 51st Highland Division.
 A stray shell fell short of its target and landed amongst the officers, killing Lieutenant-Colonel A. P. Johnson, commanding officer of the 12th Parachute Battalion, and seriously wounding Brigadier Hugh Kindersley of the 6th Airlanding Brigade.

-Lovat was awarded the Légion d'honneur and the Croix de Guerre by a grateful French Fourth Republic.
+Lovat was awarded the Legion of Honour and the Croix de Guerre by the French Fourth Republic.